dalexanderch/CFD/readme.md

 - Try different loss functions
 - Show the results in a clean presentation

+# Results on MNIST

+We use mean square error as a loss function.
+- Using classical bilinear interpolation :
+- Using learned model :

 ## Requirements

 You need the following packages :